laactechnology/foxcross/docs/pandas-serving.md

 # Pandas Serving
-**Make sure you have installed foxcross with the pandas extra using:**
+**Make sure you have installed Foxcross with the pandas extra using:**

 `pip install foxcross[pandas]`